 Selling Fake Pharmaceuticals

 The Food and Drug Administration is responsible for ensuring that all the food, beverages, and drugs on the marketplace are safe and, in the case of drugs, effective treatments.
 Just like knockoff consumer products, knockoff food and medications might fail to comply with all the safety standards or contain harmful chemicals.
 Individuals who distribute counterfeit drugs may receive a fine of up to $2 million or a prison sentence of up to ten years.
 As the threat posed by selling counterfeit drugs online increases, both states and the federal government look for more ways to enforce the ban against selling these fake drugs.

 The Consumer Product Safety Act gives a branch of the federal government called the Consumer Product Safety Commission (CPSC) power to regulate products in order to protect consumers from injury.
 Counterfeit products sold online often do not comply with CPSC guidelines.
 The CPSC can sue people who manufacture for sale, sell, distribute, or import these products, seeking civil penalties up to $1,250,000.
 If a vendor knows his product violates the Consumer Product Safety Act but sells or distributes the product anyway, he could be subject to criminal penalties, including a $50,000 fine or up to a year in prison.

-Selling fakes online seems like a victimless crime, but you might be surprised how seriously it is taken by law enforcement agents and courts.
+Selling fakes online seems like a victimless crime, but you might be surprised how seriously it's taken by law enforcement agents and courts.
 Companies place pressure on law enforcers and prosecutors to take their complaints seriously, so you need someone in your corner too.
-Consider getting a free evaluation of your case by a local criminal defense attorney.
+Consider getting in touch with a local criminal defense attorney to discuss your case.